savedra1/rental-alerts/README.md

 - Twilio details (optional) can be generated for free [here](https://www.twilio.com/en-us/messaging/channels/sms?utm_source=google&utm_medium=cpc&utm_term=mass%20messaging%20system&utm_campaign=G_S_EMEA_NB_SMS_T1_EN_NV&cq_plac=&cq_net=g&cq_pos=&cq_med=&cq_plt=gp&gad_source=1&gclid=CjwKCAiA44OtBhAOEiwAj4gpOdUQUIqd9zgYif9rIvFVnoGPH_sx3xBoQAw3BSbtaBB1KdbKeoTavhoCkRQQAvD_BwE) but may need updating periodically to avoid having to spend money.
 - Code for any additional sites you'd like to scrape can be added to the `rental-alerts/scrapers` directory on an ad-hoc basis.
 - The cron schedule in use can be found in `aws-infra/cloudwatchevent_rule.tf` and can be updated there as and when.
-- If the developers of the sites being scraped make any changes this may break the project and you will be notified of thi by email only.
+- If the developers of the sites being scraped make any changes this may break the project and you will be notified of this by email only.
 This will require pulling the page source manually (making use of the `.local-dev` resources where necessary) and updating the `rental-alerts/utils/constants.py` file with new page separators in order to extract the property information.

 **Required environment variable definitions**:
 - *AWS_ACCESS_KEY*: _The AWS access key for your AWS service account user._